Snapbrillia/quadraticvoting/src/README.md

 ## Technical Details

-The idea is to have a "governing" script (`G`), a project registration minting script (`P`), and a vote token minting script (`V`).
+We'll call the QVF "governing" script $ G $.
+This script is going to be parametrized by an NFT, which we'll call $ S $.
+To distinguish UTxOs, we will also need two other minting scripts: one for registering projects, which we'll use $ P $ to address its currency symbol; and one for donating to projects (with a currency symbol of $ V $).

 ### Initiation

 Let's consider the flow:

-- The key holder will use an NFT minting script to mint an authentication token (`S`).

-  This NFT minting can be done in two different ways:
+- The key holder mints $ S $, which can be done in two different ways:

   - Using a known script, and storing the spent UTxO in the token name: This approach has the benefit of more trust by the users.
 The "recognizability" of